silabs-bozont/ArduinoCore-zephyr/README.md

 ## 🚀 Adding a new target

+> [!TIP]
+>
+> While Zephyr supports a lot of different hardware targets, only the few
+> currently used by the Arduino core are installed by default.
+To add the
+> support for every Zephyr target to your workspace, run the following
+> commands:
+>
+> ```bash
+> . venv/bin/activate
+> west config -d manifest.project-filter
+> west sdk install --version 0.17.0
+> west update
+> ```

 To add a new board that is already supported by mainline Zephyr with the target `$your_board`, follow these steps:

 * Get the variant name from your board by running `extra/get_variant_name.sh $your_board`.